 Determining correct washer thickness:

 - Before weighing, balancing, grinding and assembly can commence however, the correct washer thickness must be established.
-The end goal- after the heads are assembled and the bolts are torqued- is to have the nut be flush or protrude beyond the bolt end by less than one thread.
+The end goal- after the heads are assembled and the bolts are torqued- is to have the nut be flush or very close to flush with the end of the bolt.
 The correct washer thickness needs to be established as a preliminary step before beginning the balancing process.
-Having the nut protrude above the end of the bolt threads offers protection during the jointing operation and prevents damaged bolt threads from complicating the head dis-assembly process.
+Having the nut rest at or near the end of the bolt offers protection during the jointing operation and prevents damaged bolt threads from complicating the head dis-assembly process.
 The correct washer thickness also keeps debris from collecting on the exposed threads of the bolt.

 Step 1: Install one complete stack of cutters on a bolt, including spacers if required.
 The stack height needs to be identical to what will be installed in the working head.

-Step 2: Install the top plate and thread a nut onto the bolt until the top of the nut is flush with or protrudes above the end of the bolt by 1 thread.
+Step 2: Install the top plate and thread a nut onto the bolt until the top of the nut is flush with the end of the bolt.

 Step 3: Measure the distance from the bottom of the nut to the top plate.
 That measurement determines the thickness of the desired washer.
 After determining the correct washer thickness, back the nut off the bolt and install the washer or washer combination on the bolt and reinstall the nut until finger tight.
-The end of the nut should be flush or protrude 1 thread beyond the end of the bolt threads.
+The end of the nut should be flush or or close to flush.
 Caution- the top plate of the head should never protrude above the end of the mast.

 AceCo’s hardened washers are available in 1/8”, 1/4”, 3/8”, 1/2” and 3/4″ increments.
 Any combination of washer thicknesses may be used.